-UPDATED 11/23: The second clinic for the 2014-15 season will be TENTATIVELY held at Louisiana State University in Baton Rouge, LA, January 29-February 1, 2015.
+UPDATED 12/9: The second clinic for the 2014-15 season will again be held in Chapel Hill, NC, January 29-February 1, 2015.
+(Though we had originally planned to hold the clinic at LSU, we were not able to work out the details with them).
 REGISTER HERE.
-Limited details, directions and the schedule are below, to be updated again soon (we are awaiting confirmation from LSU).
+Limited details, directions and the schedule are below, to be updated again soon.

 The NSAF's Project Javelin Gold is in its fourth year, 2014-15.
 We completed our 2013-14 schedule in August and started our new campaign with an outstanding clinic in East Stroudsburg, PA, Oct.
 16-19!
 The Project's returning elite athletes, having also trained twice in Chapel Hill last October and December, at the U.S. Olympic Training Center in Chula Vista, CA in June and the IAAF Training Center in Kuortane, Finland in August, are looking good as they prepare for the upcoming 2015 campaign.